-When evicting a tenant in Colorado, a landlord must carefully follow the rules and procedures set forth by Colorado law.
-Otherwise, the tenant may be able to claim that the eviction was unjustified or invalid.
+When evicting tenants in Colorado, landlords must carefully follow the rules and procedures set forth by Colorado law.
+Otherwise, the court can dismiss the eviction suit, allowing the tenant to remain until the landlord (properly) restarts the eviction process.
 This article will explain the basic rules and procedures landlords and property managers must follow when evicting a tenant in Colorado.

-For a landlord to evict a tenant in Colorado before the tenant’s rental term has expired, the landlord must have legal cause.
+For a landlord to evict a tenant in Colorado before the tenant’s rental term—no matter whether it’s a fixed-term lease or a periodic rental agreement (one that renews automatically after the end of each term)—has expired, the landlord must have legal cause.
 Colorado state law has defined legal cause as the tenant failing to pay rent, violating the lease or rental agreement, or committing a serious act, such as a crime or violence toward another resident.
 To evict the tenant for one of these reasons, the landlord must first terminate the rental agreement or lease.
 This happens when the landlord gives the tenant a notice.

-If the tenant has not paid rent or has violated the lease or rental agreement, then the landlord must give the tenant a three-day notice.
-The tenant can either pay rent or fix the violation within the three days or move out of the rental unit.
-If the tenant does neither, then the landlord can terminate the lease or rental agreement and file an eviction lawsuit with the court (see Colo.
-Rev. Stat. §§ 13-40-104(d) and (e)).
+If the tenant has not paid rent or has violated the lease or rental agreement, then the landlord must give the tenant a ten-day notice.
+The tenant can either pay rent or fix the violation within the ten days or move out of the rental unit.
+If the tenant does neither, then the landlord can terminate the lease or rental agreement and file an eviction lawsuit with the court.
+(Colo.
+Rev. Stat. §§ 13-40-104(d) and (e).)

 The tenant can also be evicted for committing more serious acts, such as violence toward another tenant, drug-related activity, or criminal activity at the rental unit or on the premises.
 If the landlord is evicting the tenant for any of these reasons, the landlord must give the tenant a three-day notice to quit.
-This time, the tenant is not permitted to fix the violation.
-If the tenant does not move out of the rental unit by the end of three days, then the landlord can file an eviction lawsuit against the tenant (see Colo.
-Rev. Stat. § 13-40-104(d.5) and 13-40-107.5).
+(Colo.
+Rev. Stat. § 13-40-107.5(4)(a).)
+The landlord does not have to give the tenant any opportunity to fix the violation (sometimes known as an unconditional quit notice).
+If the tenant does not move out of the rental unit by the end of three days, then the landlord can file an eviction lawsuit against the tenant.
+(Colo.
+Rev. Stat. § 13-40-104(d.5).)

 If the landlord wants to evict a tenant with a fixed-term lease but does not have cause, then the landlord must simply wait until the lease has expired.
 In this case, the landlord does not need to give the tenant notice to quit unless the terms of the lease specifically require the landlord to do so.
 Otherwise, the landlord can expect the tenant to move by the end of the lease term.

-Even though a landlord may have a valid legal reason to evict a tenant, the tenant may still choose to fight the eviction.
+Even though a landlord might have a valid legal reason to evict a tenant, the tenant can still choose to fight the eviction.
 The tenant could have a valid legal defense, such as, the landlord failing to maintain the rental unit or the landlord retaliating against the tenant.
 This decision to fight the eviction could increase the cost of the lawsuit or increase the amount of time the tenant has to remain in the rental unit.
-Tenant Defenses to Evictions in Coloradohas more information.
+Tenant Defenses to Evictions in Colorado has more information.

-After an eviction, the landlord may find that the tenant has left behind personal belongings.
+After an eviction, the landlord might find that the tenant has left behind personal belongings.
 Unlike most states, the landlord is not required to contact the tenant before disposing of the property.
-The property is considered abandoned, and the landlord an immediately dispose of it.
+(Colo.
+Rev. Stat. § 13-40-122.)
+The property is considered abandoned, and the landlord can immediately dispose of it.
 If the landlord does choose to store the property until the tenant claims it, the landlord can charge the tenant the costs of the storage.
-However, the landlord is not liable to the tenant for any damage that may come to the property while the landlord is storing it (see Colo.
-Rev. Stat. § 13-40-122).
+However, the landlord is not liable to the tenant for any damage that may come to the property while the landlord is storing it.
 Handling a Tenant’s Abandoned Property in Colorado has more information on this topic.